 Gale Antaya, PT

 A graduate from the University of Saskatchewan, Gale completed her Bachelor of Science in Physical Therapy in 1989.
 As an orthopaedic physiotherapist, she has spent the past 18 years focussing on the assessment and treatment of orthopaedic conditions including acute and chronic injuries, neck and back sprains and strains, post-surgical intervention, TMJ dysfuntion, sports injuries, and chronic pain.
 Gale specializes in a holistic approach to manual physical therapy and integrates craniosacral therapy, visceral release, and myofascial release techniques into her conventional practise.
 Her main goal is to assist her clients in achieving optimal mobility thereby achieving optimal quality of life.
 One of her main mottos is: “you DON’T have to live with it”.

 ASDC Administrative Assistant

-Barb comes to us from the Grande Prairie Soccer Association/Wolves Soccer where she provided Administrative Support for the past 5 years.
-She enjoys playing volleyball and golfing.
-She is really excited at the opportunity to work with the ASDC to further enhance the opportunities for the elite athletes and coaches in the Grande Prairie and surrounding communities.
+Barb comes to us from the Grande Prairie Soccer Association/Wolves Soccer Club where she provided Administrative Support for the past 10 years.
+She looks forward to working with the ASDCNW team to help facilitate and bring sport science education to our community and the opportunity to work with athletes and coaches in the Grande Prairie and surrounding communities.